I-dle: Influences

-(G)I-dle revealed that they deem Hyuna, then their labelmate and senior, as a role model in May 2018.
+(G)I-dle revealed that they deemed Hyuna, then their labelmate and senior, as a role model in May 2018.
 Yuqi stated, "I grew up dreaming of becoming a singer after seeing Hyuna sunbae-nim.
 I want to become a sexy and cute singer like [her].
 My mother played her music during preschool.
 That seems to have influenced me."
 Shuhua also noted, "Since I was young, I loved dancing with my friends.
 I want to stand on stage together."
 (G)I-dle also revealed that a group whom they respect and were influenced by them as an artist is the South Korean boy band BTS, "who helped and introduced so many people to so many artists — We would like to also strive for a similar path."